Apple-iOS-Security

 Beyond security, older iOS versions increasingly struggle with app compatibility.
 App developers eventually stop supporting older iOS versions, which means apps may stop working, fail to update, or refuse to install altogether.

-Banking and financial apps are often the first to drop support for older iOS versions, precisely because they take security seriously.
+Banking and financial apps may stop supporting older iOS versions sooner than many other apps because of their security requirements.
 If your banking app stops working, it’s a strong signal that your device is too old to use safely.

 Business Considerations